Cat Vaccine Abbreviations

-Cat vaccines come in a variety of combinations and may be identified by letters.
-Here’s a handy guide to determining which letters need to be in your vaccines.
+Cat vaccines come in a variety of combinations and may be identified by abbreviations.
+Here’s a handy guide to help you determine which letters need to be in your vaccines.

-Feline Viral Rhinotracheitis.
-This is a contagious disease of the respiratory tract that is caused by the herpes virus.
-Common symptoms include eye ulcers, congestion of the nose and sinuses, fever, or loss of appetite.
+This is a contagious disease of the respiratory tract that is caused by the Herpesvirus.
+Common symptoms include eye ulcers, congestion of the nose and sinuses, fever, and loss of appetite.
 Cats that are extremely dehydrated or anemic may die from this disease.
-Even if a cat survives, they will be a carrier of the disease for the rest of their lives, so vaccination for FVR is highly recommended.
+Even if a cat survives, he will be a carrier of the disease for the rest of his life, so a vaccination for FVR is highly recommended.

-Calicivirus.
-Another contagious respiratory disease, calicivirus may be difficult to distinguish from other respiratory infections.
-In addition to other common eye & nasal symptoms, it can also cause ulcers of the mouth or joint & muscle pain.
-Severe cases may also lead to death, especially in young kittens.
-An infected cat will be a carrier for the rest of their life and continually shed the virus for years.
+Another contagious respiratory disease, Calicivirus may be difficult to distinguish from other respiratory infections.
+In addition to other common eye and nasal symptoms, it can also cause ulcers of the mouth or joint and muscle pain.
+Severe cases may lead to death, especially in young kittens.
+An infected cat will be a carrier for the rest of his life and continually shed the virus for years.

-Feline Panleukopenia.
-This widespread disease is similar to canine distemper.
+This widespread disease is similar to canine Distemper.
 Highly contagious, it invades developing cells and corrupts the white blood cells so the cat is unable to fight off infection.
 Symptoms are sudden and include fever, diarrhea, vomiting, seizures or death, especially in unvaccinated kittens.
 The only treatment is supportive therapy of the symptoms, so vaccination is important.

-is the fourth component of 4-way vaccines, though it’s not abbreviated.
-Often called “cat pinkeye,” it causes a variety of upper respiratory symptoms such as sneezing, congestion and eye & nasal discharge.
-Cats living in multiple cat locations are more susceptible to the disease, so vaccination is not always necessary for every cat.
+is the fourth component of 4-way vaccines, though it’s not always abbreviated.
+Often called “cat pink eye,” it causes a variety of upper respiratory symptoms such as sneezing, congestion and eye and nasal discharge.
+Cats living in multi-cat households are more susceptible to the disease, so vaccination is not always necessary for every cat.
 Talk with your veterinarian for recommendations.

 Any vaccine with a 3